LawnchairLauncher/lawnicons/CONTRIBUTING.md

 Keep at least `8 px` between lines, using an `8 × 8 px` rectangle to verify the spacing.
 It’s better to make the distance a little more, especially in closed shapes.

-Tips: move lines further apart or combine into one, enlarge original icons to make the main features easier to draw.
+Tips: move lines further apart or combine into one, and enlarge original icons to make the main features easier to draw.

 #### 5 Alignment